 The trout-designated section is a six-mile stretch that runs through the Blue River Public Fishing and Hunting Area near Tishomingo.
 The trout stream can be accessed from the bank or by wading.
 The stream has a series of pools and plunges, giving anglers a variety of depths and techniques to try for brown and rainbow trout.

-5. Medicine Creek
+4. Medicine Creek

-The Medicine Creek trout fishery runs through the town of Medicine Park and the Wichita Mountains Wildlife Refuge.
+The Medicine Creek Trout Area runs through the town of Medicine Park and through the foothills of the Wichita Mountains.
 For anglers who are looking for a peaceful day on the water as much as a great fishing opportunity, Medicine Creek will not disappoint.

 The easiest access points are from the sidewalk on the east side of the creek.
 There is another public access point north of the State Highway 49 bridge where you will also find parking.

 The west side of the creek, while primitive and pristine, is not accessible by foot.
 Anglers should be aware of some private property in the area and heed "no trespassing" signs.
 The Wichita Mountains Wildlife Refuge has camping facilities available.

-6. Perry CCC/Lake Perry Park
+5. Perry CCC/Lake Perry Park

-The 32-acre lake is stocked from November 1 to March 31.
-There is plenty of bank access along the water and a boat ramp located on the west side of the lake.
-Lake Perry is one of the easiest lakes to access for day fishing in the state, but if you are planning a longer trip there is nearby camping and hotel lodging in the town of Perry.
+Most of the shoreline is accessible for bank fishing, and a boat ramp is located on the west side of the lake.
+Lake Perry is one of the easiest lakes to access for day fishing in the state, but if you are planning a longer trip there is nearby camping and hotel lodging.

-7. Robbers Cave
+6. Robbers Cave

 The Robbers Cave trout fishery is a gem because of its versatility.
 There is ample accessibility; the fishing is great; the scenery is unmatched; wade fishing is possible here; and it is located inside of Robbers Cave State Park, so lodging and other amenities like restrooms are in close proximity.

 From the town of Wilburton, go five miles north on State Highway 2 to access the park.
 The trout fishery is a 1.5-mile stretch located on the south section of the park below Carlton Dam in the Fourche Maline River.
 There is ample bank access to the water, and wade fishing is available anywhere within the state park.

-8. Lake Watonga
+8. Boecher Lake